multiprocessio/multiprocess.io/site/blog/2022-06-11-year-in-review.md

-After months of learning (but ultimately getting nowhere) talking to these inbound VCs, and receiving no responses from outbound VCs, I got depressed and decided to stop talking to VCs for a while and just focus on DataStation usability, stability and documentation.
+After months of learning (but ultimately getting nowhere) talking to these inbound VCs, and receiving no responses from outbound VCs, I got frustrated and decided to stop talking to VCs for a while and just focus on DataStation usability, stability and documentation.

 # dsq